-This is a quiet and familiar middle class seaside resort where you can find a colourful promenade surrounded by some hills – which is peculiar for the plain Uruguayan coast.
-Using some chairlifts on the coast, you will be able to go up the hills, the ideal place to take panoramic pictures; single people can go to the sanctuary of San Antonio, known to help create couples.
-4 kilometers from there is the Pan de Azúcar hill, at 389 meters of altitude this is the highest of the country – you can see it from very far since there is a 35 meters concrete cross on top of it.
-There are some tracks you can use to walk to the top and also a natural reserve of seven hectares, the autochthonous fauna breeding Station of Cerro Pan de Azúcar, that includes Pampas deers, wild cats and capybaras.
-A few years ago an Adventure EcoPark has been added to the lot, it offers activities such as canopy, trekking, falconry, climbing and rappel.
-Another recommended stroll is through Piria Castle, that belonged to the businessman Francisco Piria (1847 – 1933), founder of the seaside resort.
-Even though it was not very well conserved, its visit is still worth it to discover the symbols masons and alchemists hid in the construction.
+This is a quiet and familiar middle class seaside resort where you can find a colourful promenade surrounded by some hills – which is unusual for the mostly flat Uruguayan coast.
+Using some chairlifts on the coast, you will be able to go up the hills, an ideal spot to take panoramic pictures; single people can go to the sanctuary of San Antonio, known to help match couples.
+Four kilometers from there is the Pan de Azúcar hill, at 389 meters altitude this is the highest hill in the country – you can see it from very far since there is a 35 meters concrete crucifix on top.
+There are some tracks you can use to walk to the top and also a seven-hectar natural reserve, the autochthonous fauna breeding Station of Cerro Pan de Azúcar, includes Pampas deers, wild cats and capybaras.
+A few years ago an Adventure EcoPark has was created in addition, it offers activities such as a canopy tour, trekking, falconry, climbing and absailing.
+Another recommended stroll is through Piria Castle, that once belonged to the businessman Francisco Piria (1847 – 1933), founder of the seaside resort.
+Even though it was not very well conserved, it is still worth a visit in order to discover the symbols that masons and alchemists during the construction.

 Montevideo Department, km 0 of the country

-Even though the River Plate and not the Atlantic Ocean washes these coasts, Montevideo beaches have the particularity of being surrounded by a 22 kilometers seaside promenade on which you can walk, ride or drive.
-This is the favourite place of the people from Montevideo to go for a stroll, a run or to sit down talking or enjoying a “mate”, a sort of tea that they share in group, almost as a ritual.
+Even though the River Plate washes these coasts, Montevideo beaches are characterised by being surrounded by a 22 kilometers seaside promenade on which you can walk, cycle or drive.
+This is the favourite place of the people from Montevideo to go for a stroll, a run or to sit down for a chat or enjoying a “mate”, a sort of herbal tea that they share in group, almost as a ritual.

 Travelling tip: Discover every corner of the Uruguayan capital with the tours in Montevideo of Uruguay4u.